 Do You Have a Product Liability Case?

-In product liability cases involving medical devices, the manufacturer, distributor, or seller of a defective product may be responsible for a patient's medical bills as well as pain and suffering that resulted from the injury.
+In cases involving medical devices, the manufacturer, distributor, or seller of a defective product may be responsible for a patient’s medical bills as well as pain and suffering that resulted from the injury.
 Unfortunately, some devices are exempted from claims by federal law.
-If you or a loved one has suffered in Oklahoma as a result of defective medical devices, contact an us at Clark & Mitchell P.C. today.
+If you or a loved one has suffered in Oklahoma as a result of defective medical devices, contact us at Clark & Mitchell P.C. today.
 We will review the details of your claim to determine whether or not you have a case.